binhcn/tech-bank/jpa.md

 Spring Data JPA
 - is basically framework provided by Spring framework in order to do database connections
+- It simplifies CRUD operations by providing interfaces like CrudRepository, JpaRepository, PagingAndSortingRepository,...

 ![Spring Data JPA](assets/spring-data-jpa.png)